cheuklau/kthw-with-terraform/README.md

 ## Working with the Kubernetes Cluster

-Once all smoke tests have passed, you should be able to now deploy your own objects as necessary using `kubectl`.
+Once all smoke tests have passed, you should be able to now deploy your own objects as necessary using `kubectl` from your local machine.

 ## What is Happening Behind the Scenes